BattleDemon/BattleDemon/README.md

-# Hi I am Dexter Hart
+# Hi, I am Dexter

 I develop games, and am working on expanding my understanding of code and computing, by making my own operating systems, compilers and interpreters.